 I need to make it clear that I don’t consider myself a professional wildlife photographer.
 But I’m also not an amateur.
 I’m somewhere on the road in-between I suppose, not that great but not that shit either.
 The bulk of my experience is in photojournalism, but I have however, spent a disproportionately large amount of time with wildlife photographers, some of whom might even rightly consider themselves professionals.
 I’ve learned what I can from them here and there, and while I’ve improved myself as a photographer, I still question what makes a wildlife photographer a real professional.

-You hear the term “professional photographer’ among wildlife enthusiasts and National Geographicesque publications.
+You hear the term “professional wildlife photographer’ among wildlife enthusiasts and National Geographicesque publications.
 But what does that really mean?
 After seeing my friend’s amazing photograph in Botswana, it’s clear that there is not always too great a difference between the photographs produced by amateur and professional wildlife photographers.
 Not all the time at least.
 However, there remains this vast difference in mind set between an amateur photographer and a professional wildlife photographer.

 For the purpose of this argument, I’m going to define amateur photographers as those photographers putting in the time and looking to improve, and professional photographers as the guys who are recognized openly in wildlife circles as talented, and someone who gets paid for their work.
 I’ll leave out the stereotype of a pro wildlife photographer as someone willing to dress up in feathers and spend 170 hours in an animal hide waiting for the perfect shot.
 Anyone prepared to go that far deserves whatever title they desire.